Arfa-Tazmeen/python-eda-loan-project/README.md

 - **columns_description.csv**
   Data dictionary explaining the meaning of each column.

+The dataset is not included in this repository.
+The notebook contains all analysis, visualizations, and results.

 **Target Variable**
 - `TARGET = 0` → No payment difficulty
 - `TARGET = 1` → Payment difficulty (default)